Xetal: Xetal 1

 During testing it turned out the Xetal 1 could even be clocked up to 38 MHz, more than double the original specification, resulting in a raw performance of over 12 GOPS.
-Moreover, it achieved this performance at very low power consumption (1-2 Watt).
+Moreover, it achieved this performance at very low power consumption (1–2 Watt).

 It was soon discovered that with these levels of performance it was possible to do much more than just image processing.
 The research team which now also involved Ben Schueler, Joost 't Hart, Peter Meijer, Alexander Danilin, Xinting Chao and Herman Budde created demonstrations which showed that Xetal 1 was capable of running computer vision algorithms such as object recognition and tracking, including a self-playing pinball machine, air drumming, and Robocup robots.
 A compiler was made by Sebastian Mouy and Joost 't Hart.

-Usually the Xetal-I chip was shown as a wireless smart camera name WiCa, a design by Ben Schueler.
+Usually the Xetal-I chip was shown as a wireless smart camera named WiCa, a design by Schueler.

 Xetal-I was later succeeded by the Xetal-II chip.
 The project was stopped at NXP around 2008 because the company decided not to pursue in systems on chip.